12. Appendix 2

 5. Forcing sale on a Charging Order – where we have obtained a Charging Order we are able to apply to the County Court to recover a debt or to bring an empty property back into use.

 6. Bankruptcy - providing the Liability Order debts are at least £5000.00 this action will only be pursued in accordance with pages 5/6.

 7. Committal to prison – where Enforcement Agent action has been unsuccessful the Council will consider issuing a Committal Summons for the debtor to be committed to prison for non-payment.
 This action would only be taken in accordance with pages 5 /6.

 We do not need the debtor’s agreement before taking any of the above courses of action.

 Once a Liability Order has been obtained in court, the Council will use the methods of recovery appropriate to the individual case having considered the debtor’s circumstances and offer to pay.

 We will send a Notice of Liability Order requesting information about the debtor’s employment and income, unless this information is already held.
-If there is no response to the request for information within 14 days, the matter may be passed to an enforcement agent.
-We will provide the customer with details of the different stages and fees that will apply before we refer a case to an enforcement agent.
+If there is no response to the request for information within 14 days, the matter may be passed to an Enforcement Agent.
+We will provide the resident with details of the different stages and fees that will apply before we refer a case to an Enforcement Agent.

-Prior to cases being referred to the enforcement agent, we will try to make contact by telephone with the customer to sort out payment of the arrears.
-We recognise this as a valuable process in getting the customer to engage with us in order for them to avoid enforcement agent fees.
+Prior to cases being referred to the Enforcement Agent, we will try where possible to make contact by telephone, text, or email with the resident to arrange payment of the arrears.
+We recognise this as a valuable process in getting the resident to engage with us in order for them to avoid Enforcement Agent fees.

-Charging Orders, forcing sale, bankruptcy and committal to prison are all dealt with on an individual basis and potential cases are considered by the Revenues & Benefits Manager before being referred to an authorised officer for approval.
+Charging Orders, forcing sale, bankruptcy and committal to prison are all dealt with on an individual basis and potential cases are considered by the Service Lead for Revenues & Benefits before being referred to an authorised officer for approval.